 The Good Teacher: Teaching Reading From Birth On

 When I had the children tested two years later, Bob was in school in second grade and reading on a 7th grade level.
 Susan was in school in kindergarten and was reading on a 5th grade level.
 This is what I had produced by my careful preparation for school..
 The psychologist suggested I teach the children at home because they were so advanced.
-This was in l973, and I had never heard of modern home schooling, but I began that academic journey.
-I believe early reading instruction played a major role in producing three children earning three college degrees.
-The two oldest have between them three masters’ degrees, and one is now in a doctoral program.
+This was in 1973, and I had never heard of modern home schooling, but I began that academic journey.
+I believe early reading instruction played a major role in producing three children earning three bachelor’s degrees, three masters’ degrees, and one Ph.D.

 I hear parents say, “I don’t want to push my child.”
 Making sure your child is a good reader when he is young is not pushing; it is opening before him a world of information, pleasure, and opportunity for a lifetime.
 I think it is common for parents to underestimate what a very young child can learn easily.
 I know I was surprised at what I had done with my children’s reading abilities.